-In this 3 sessions class (3 days in a row) you will learn how to make a hammer from aluminum and brass as you learn basic metal machining techniques.
+In this 3 sessions class (3 days every other day) you will learn how to make a hammer from aluminum and brass as you learn basic metal machining techniques.

 Machining operations that will be covered in the class include basic metal turning, external thread cutting, knurling, chamfering, cutting off, milling a flat on a round work piece, drilling, and tapping threads.